 Did you know that regular travel insurance is not sufficient for migration purposes?
 This is because travel insurance policies require a return date and then insure you for the period of your trip.
 If you don’t have a return date, you won’t be covered, and if something goes really bad, you will end up being repatriated to your country of origin – which is not what you want!

-Go Walkabout are a respected migration insurance agent and can offer migration insurance policies for those leaving from the UK and TIC for those leaving from the South Africa (although I do not personally know of anyone who has used their services before).
+Go Walkabout is a respected migration insurance agent and can offer migration insurance policies for those leaving from the UK and TIC for those leaving from South Africa (although I do not personally know of anyone who has used their services before).
 Both have policies which cover a variety of days so check them out if you would like to be covered for every eventuality.

 10. Don’t Forget To Take Some Cash